Instruments and Techniques

 The HTSRC has the capability to support cellular and biochemical assays using absorbance, fluorescent kinetics, fluorescence anisotropy, time-resolved fluorescence, time-resolved fluorescence resonance energy transfer, AlphaScreen, bioluminescence, for example luciferase and green fluorescent protein, scintillation proximity, cellular fluorescence imaging and SPE-Mass Spectrometer.
 Assay targets can include ion channels, receptors, enzymes, protein interactions, signaling pathways and cellular processes.

-The following instruments are available for small molecule/target analysis: a microscale thermophoresis instrument, a circular dichroism spectrometer (CD), a surface plasmon resonance detector (SPR), an (ITC), an NMR, a high throughput Dynamic Light Scattering Instrument, and a differential scanning fluorimetry (thermal melt analysis) instrument.
+The following instruments are available for small molecule/target analysis: a microscale thermophoresis instrument, a circular dichroism spectrometer (CD), a surface plasmon resonance instrument (SPR), an (ITC), a high throughput Dynamic Light Scattering Instrument, and a differential scanning fluorimetry (thermal melt analysis) instrument.